Illyism/transcribe-cli/README.md

 **Perfect for**: Content creators, podcasters, and developers who need quick, accurate transcriptions with minimal setup.

+### Real-World Use Case

+Got a 30-60 minute video that's 2-4GB?
+Other tools like Descript upload the **entire video** file, which takes forever and costs more.

+This tool:
+1. 🎬 Extracts only the audio locally (takes seconds with FFmpeg)
+2. ☁️ Uploads only ~20-40MB of audio to Whisper
+3. 📝 Generates SRT subtitles

+**Result**: 10-100x faster than uploading multi-GB video files.
+Same quality, fraction of the time and bandwidth.

 ## Features

 - 🎬 **Video & Audio Support**: Works with MP4, MP3, WAV, M4A, WebM, OGG, MOV, AVI, and MKV